Current forward work program

 Thought leadership on reliability and security

 The Panel is looking to expand its ability to provide thought leadership through future standards, guidelines and settings for reliability and security.
-Thought leadership will simulate discussion and debate on options for a changing power system and complement the Panel’s engagement and co-ordination with other market bodies such as the ESB.
+Thought leadership will stimulate discussion and debate with industry, consumers and governments on options for the reliability and security of the changing power system.
+This will complement the Panel’s engagement and co-ordination with other market bodies such as the ESB, AEMC, AEMO and the AER.

-In respect of its 2021 work program, the Panel has identified opportunities to provide thought leadership:
+In respect of its 2022 work program, the Panel has identified the following opportunities to provide thought leadership:

-- In the Reliability standard and settings review, for instance by considering the different options and approaches available to assessing reliability and defining a reliability standard suitable for a changing power system,
+- In the Reliability Standard and Settings Review, by considering the options and approaches available to assessing reliability and defining a reliability standard suitable for a changing power system,

-- By providing additional consideration to changing power system dynamics and system security needs through its Annual Market Performance Report (AMPR) (published December 2020).
+- In the Annual Market Performance Review, by providing additional consideration to changing power system dynamics and system security needs.

 A co-ordinated energy reform agenda